 Note: The system maintains the test-log data while the system is powered on.
 When you turn off the power to the computer, the test log is cleared.

 Using Access IBM

-Your Windows Desktop provides an Access IBM icon.
-Access IBM provides an interface through which you can quickly access information or perform specific tasks.
+Access IBM is an interface through which you can quickly access information or perform specific tasks.